MStylesMS/ParadoxFX/docs/MQTT_API.md

 ### Device Topics

-Each device has a base topic configured in `pxfx.ini`:
+Each device has a base topic configured in `pfx.ini`:

 ```
 {baseTopic}/command    # Incoming commands